 If this is your first time connecting with ‘UKnadian’ – WELCOME!
-Please feel free to peruse this blog to find information on the first stage of development!
+Please feel free to peruse this blog to find information on the first stage of development.

-To recap: the first stage of development of ‘UKnadian’ focused on choreographer & performer Amelia Griffin’s female family; her British Grandmother and mother, and her Ukrainian Baba (Grandmother).
+The first stage of development of ‘UKnadian’ focused on choreographer & performer Amelia Griffin’s female family; her British Grandmother and mother, and her Ukrainian Baba (Grandmother).
 The impulse for the first stage came from a desire to understand what it means to be a woman, cultural and traditional inheritance, and coming to terms with a complex identity.

 Her mother, poet and scientist Gillie Griffin, contributed edited and revised poems from her 1994 publication Warm Bodies, Foreign Parts as text to accompany this work.
 Other collaborators include talented local artists Sarah Waisvisz (dramaturg- narrative), and Allison Burns (Outside Eye- dance).
 The first stage of development was graciously presented by local independent theatre series TACTICS: The Independent Series in their Work-In-Progress showings as a part of their 2017 season.